s-kyungyong/Kronos/Genome_annotation/README.md

 blast v2.15.0
 ```

+---

+## v1.0
-The first version of genome annotation largely focused on the integration of short-read sequencing data produced for Kronos and the consensus of multiple gene prediction software
+The first version of genome annotation largely focused on the integrating short-read sequencing data produced for Kronos and the consensus of multiple gene prediction tools.

 ### 1. Paired-end Short-read Transcriptome Data Processing
 ```